Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 genmaicha tea leaves on an isolated white background.

-Flavor and Appearance: Genmaicha tea has a light golden color and a mild, earthy aroma.
-The flavor is often described as a combination of roasted rice and grassy green tea, with a slightly sweet and savory undertone.
-One of the unique characteristics of genmaicha is the presence of popped rice kernels in the tea.
+One of the unique features of genmaicha is the presence of popped rice kernels in the tea.
 During the roasting process, some of the rice grains expand and pop, resembling popcorn.
-These popped kernels add a pleasant crunch to the tea and enhance its overall texture.
+These popped kernels add an occasional pleasant crunch.
+It is a fairly low caffeine tea, so enjoy that crunch all day long.

 Gunpowder